 - some people continued to flaunt the law (US website)

 - Mrs Mason is a heroin, who deserves our gratitude (The Spectator)

-It is errors like these that professional editing and proofreading can address at reasonable cost and at fast turnaround times.
+It is errors like these that professional editing and proofreading can address at fast turnaround times.

 Proofreading and editing are the essentials that will set written and online material apart from all the rest.